Eyx2run/Eyx2run/README.md

 # Hi there 👋 I'm Ey!

-I'm a Software Engineer, burgeoning in the ways of automation and web development
+I'm a Software Engineer, burgeoning in the ways of automation and web development.
+I like learning new stuff and talking about them!

 ![Eyx2run's Stats](https://github-readme-stats.vercel.app/api?username=Eyx2run&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)